up

 Note

 The circuits shown here as interference networks are not electrical networks, but rather nervous networks with extremely low conduction velocities.
 All lines are delay lines.
 The electrical node abstraction of a line is not valid here.
-Time is required to overcome any distance!
+Overcoming any distance takes a lot of time!

 Content